sohndotcloud/so-you-think-you-know-git/README.md

 [user]
   email = example@git.edu
 ```
-The file looks simple: `git config user.email example@git.edu`.
-That is a command to modify or create the git config file at the starting git directory.
+or add it with a command: `git config --global user.email example@git.edu`.

 ### Conditional